Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 </div>

 <p>The information for a node is stored in multiple individually accessible resources.
 The node index document is a lightweight resource that captures the BVH tree topology for the node, in addition to the node’s bounding volume and meta-data used for [LoD Switching](<a name="_4_1">LoD Switching Models</a>) metrics.
 This resource allows for tree traversal without the need to  access the more voluminous content associated with a node (geometry, texture, attributes).
 The decision to render a node by the client application is based on its bounding-volume visibility in the current 3D view.
-Once the node's bounding volume is determined to be within the current 3D view of the application, then further evalution is performed by the client app to determine the visual quality of the node.
+Once the node's bounding volume is determined to be within the current 3D view of the application, then further evaluation is performed by the client app to determine the visual quality of the node.
 The node’s quality is estimated as a function of current view parameters, node’s bounding volume and LoD selection metric value of the node.</p>

 <p>The standard supports both minimum bounding spheres (MBS) and oriented bounding boxes (OBB) as a node’s bounding volume.</p>